changesets/changesets/docs/adding-a-changeset.md

 # Adding a changeset

 Hi!
 You might be here because a person or a bot has asked you to 'add a changeset' to a project.
-Let's walk through adding a changesets.
+Let's walk through adding a changeset.
 But first, what is a changeset?

 ## What is a changeset?